 and runs up to nudge her a few times

-until she returns to the kitchen in a hurry.
+until she returns to the kitchen at top speed.

 Meow only goes back to his dinner